E1Bos/VALocker/README.md

 To create a new theme, copy the `default-theme.yaml` file and modify the colors to your liking.
 The `theme` setting in the `settings.yaml` file must be set to the name of the theme file with the `.yaml` extension.

-## 📏 Display Size Compatibility
+## 📏 Supported Resolutions

+VALocker currently supports the following resolutions:
+- 1920x1080 [16:9] (Measured on a 1920x1080 monitor)
+- 1650x1050 [16:10] (Measured on a 1920x1080 monitor)
+- 1280x1024 [5:4] (Measured on a 1920x1080 monitor)

+If you'd like to use VALocker with a different resolution, you can create a custom configuration file.
+See the [wiki page](https://github.com/E1Bos/VALocker/wiki/Custom-Configs) for more information.

-I plan to add support for other display sizes in the future, but for now, VALocker only supports a resolution of 1920x1080.
-If you would like to see support for other display sizes, please let me know by [creating an issue](https://github.com/E1Bos/VALocker/issues).
+I can only provide support for resolutions that I can test on my 1920x1080 monitor, however, if you'd like to see support for a specific resolution, please let me know by [creating an issue](https://github.com/E1Bos/VALocker/issues).

 ## 🖼️ Images